 Timeline of Marjorie Gayle McCaffrey's disappearance Charleston County sheriff's deputies are still looking for clues into the disappearance of a 36-year-old West Ashley woman who hasn't been seen sinceMore >>

-Charleston County sheriff's deputies are still looking for clues into the disappearance of a 36-year-old West Ashley woman who hasn't been seen in over a month.
+Charleston County sheriff's deputies are still looking for clues into the disappearance of a 36-year-old West Ashley woman who hasn't been seen in more than two years.

 Helen Banach is helping to serve lunch and provide drinks to crews in West Ashley searching for her sister Gayle McCaffrey, who went missing nearly a year ago.